- Latin America

 While some people may envision going modern, with coastal metropolis’ like Shanghai, and exploring the hustle and bustle of a rapidly modernizing society.
 You can also get lost exploring the limestone karst landscape while teaching in Guilin.
 From sprawling deserts & towering mountain ranges like the Himalayas to subtropical coastlines, China - much like the US - offers a vast array of geographical diversity.
 Depending on what you are looking for in terms of climate & environment, the size of China has something to offer everyone.
 The easy access to these destinations, and the rest of Asia, also make it an ideal location for those looking to prioritize travel.

-2. FOOD – Do not forget to eat!
+Do not forget to eat!
 The diversity of people and regions in China make food one of the most exciting facet of living there.
 Once you get past the initial intimidation of not knowing what is on the menu and the mysterious street meat, you’ll discover a country serious about eating and its cuisine.
 Whether you are sampling spicy Sichuan hotpot, late night shao kao, dim sum, or just bowl after bowl of delicious noodles, Chinese food will surprise, delight, and (if we’re being honest) occasionally disgust you.
-Check out the ITA Alumni World Eats Photo Contest to get a glimpse of cuisine from around Asia & the World.

 The concept of face is key when dealing with supervisors, colleagues, and even friends in China.
 Remember to be careful of being to direct, or critical of your supervisor or coworkers, especially in front of others.
 This can make them lose face in front of other people, and damage your ability to form a relationship with them.